cockroachdb/docs/cockroachcloud/authorization.md

 Note that billing can also be managed by the [Org Administrator (legacy) role](#org-administrator-legacy).

-### Usage Reader

-This is a read-only role that allows a user to access usage metrics for an organization.

 ### Cluster Operator

 This role grants different permissions to users and service accounts.